JDBC Tutorials - Herong's Tutorial Notes

 This section describes what will happen if you try to insert rows with values for INDENTITY columns.

 An INDENTITY column is a special column in a table that defined to have it value automatically added with a sequence number generator.
-An INDENTITY column is normal used for the primary key column in a table.
-For example, the UserID column in the Profile table created in a previous tutorial is an INDENTITY column.
+An INDENTITY column is normally used for the primary key column in a table.

 If you try to add values to an INDENTITY column in INSERT statements, you will get an error as shown in the sample program below: